• Home

 Bankruptcy reform is cruel

-When Congress “reformed” bankruptcy law a decade ago, it limited the availability of the automatic stay in cases where the filer had had prior cases dismissed during the year.
+When Congress “reformed” bankruptcy law a decade ago, it limited the availability of the automatic stay in cases where the filer had repeat bankruptcy filings.

 Under the new law, the stay is automatic in a first case; lasts for 30 days in a second case; and doesn’t exist at all in a third case.
 See 11 U.S.C.
 362(c)(3).